Astronomy: Theoretical astronomy

 Theoretical astronomers use several tools including analytical models and computational numerical simulations; each has its particular advantages.
 Analytical models of a process are better for giving broader insight into the heart of what is going on.
 Numerical models reveal the existence of phenomena and effects otherwise unobserved.
+Modern theoretical astronomy reflects dramatic advances in observation since the 1990s, including studies of the cosmic microwave background, distant supernovae and galaxy redshifts, which have led to the development of a standard model of cosmology.
+This model requires the universe to contain large amounts of dark matter and dark energy whose nature is currently not well understood, but the model gives detailed predictions that are in excellent agreement with many diverse observations.